ok-nick/opensource.contentauth.org/docs/manifest/understanding.md

 ## Binary versus JSON manifest

 The manifest as described in the C2PA specification is a binary structure in Concise Binary Object Representation (CBOR) format.
 Using CBOR enables including binary data such as encryption keys and thumbnail images.
-The CBOR data is encapsulated inside JPEG Universal Metadata Box Format (JUMBF).
+The CBOR data is encapsulated inside JPEG universal metadata box format (JUMBF).

 Because this binary structure is hard to understand and program to, the SDKs define a JSON manifest structure that's a declarative language for representing and creating a manifest in CBOR format.
 The JSON manifest format is a human-readable format, something like a translation layer that's easier to understand than the CBOR format.
 While there is a one-to-one mapping between the two formats, the JSON format is a more abstract representation.
 Although strictly speaking the JSON format is not _actually_ the manifest, it is a language that describes how to create a manifest.